 There are two ways to update entities:

-You must serially perform updates and additions to list entities (customers, accounts, vendors, classes etc).
+Keep in mind, you must serially perform updates and additions to list entities (customers, accounts, vendors, classes etc).

-Why use sparse updates instead of full updates
+Use sparse updates instead of full updates

 Sparse update operations let you update specific fields of an existing entity.